 - Before you drain your pasta reserve a good cup of pasta water.
 Better still just transfer your pasta straight into the sauce with a spider tool then the water will just be left in the pot for you to use as you need.

 What pasta shape is best for this sauce?

+Use anything you like, fresh or dried!
 I have used my homemade orecchiette because if you know me at all you'll know it is my favourite!
 If you want to make a slightly easier shape give my hand rolled gnocchi sardi a try.
-It will work with absolutely any shape though, dried or fresh.

 Made this recipe and loved it?

 I would love love LOVE if you could leave me a review down below and let me know what you thought!
 I love to hear any changes or adaptions you have made too.
 Also if you put a photo on instagram, please tag me so I can see, it makes my day!Print